lnugraha/trimap_generator/README.md

 ---
 <b> TO DO: </b> <br/>
-- Recursive function of the module that can handle multiple input images
+- [ ] Recursive function of the module that can handle multiple input images
+- [ ] Enable image erosion option prior to trimap generation

 ---
 ## Example ##